How to spot a Series A 47 days before the deck lands in your inbox.

 We do not look at absolute numbers.
 We look at acceleration patterns — when a company’s engineering velocity deviates sharply from its own baseline.
 That is not noise.
 That is a regime change.
 Something happened inside that company.
 They hired.
 They found product-market fit.
 They are preparing to launch.

-In the SSRN-published 219-startup panel, a 2× contributor spike inside a 14-day window preceded a fundraise announcement by a median of 31 days.
+The SSRN-published 219-observation panel is descriptive (no funding labels); our hypothesis — that a 2× contributor spike inside a 14-day window precedes a fundraise by a few weeks — is validated openly on /scorecard.
 Same dataset, replicate the regression yourself at /research.

 ↳Acceleration vs. absolute count — does that distinction land?
 That single shift is what turns “noise” into a signal with a 31-day median lead.